| | | | | | |

 • Place the roast in the slow cooker, cutting it into large pieces if it is too large to fit in one piece.
 To the hot skillet, add 1/2 cup beef broth and 1/2 cup red wine, or 1 cup beef broth; place over medium heat and stir, scraping up any browned bits stuck to the bottom.

 • Cook the pot roast on low for 8 to 9 hours, until very tender.
-Remove the roast and vegetables to a platter cover loosely with foil, and keep warm.
+Remove the roast and vegetables to a platter; cover loosely with foil, and keep warm.

-• Pour the juices left in the pot into gravy separator—if you don’t have 2 cups, add enough broth or water to make 2 cups—and then pour the defatted juices into a medium saucepan.
-Place the saucepan over medium-low heat.
+• Pour the juices left in the pot into a gravy separator—if you don't have 2 cups, add enough broth or water to make 2 cups—and then pour the defatted juices into a medium saucepan.
+Place the saucepan over medium-low heat.*

 Making the sauce for a slow cooker pot roast.